AndyIbanez/andyibanez-com/content/posts/parametrized-shortcuts.md

 ##### Basic Configuration and Variable Configuration

 The `Category` is a way to classify your action.
 This helps the system organize the entire actions from across all the apps into categories.
-We use the `Generic` `Run` category here, because it's hard to categorize in a a different way.
+We use the `Generic` `Run` category here, because it's hard to categorize in a different way.

 The `Title` is the title of the action in the Shortcuts app.
 The `Description` is a small description of the action.
 You can write what it does and show short instructions to explain your users how to use it.